Chimpanzee: Mating and parenting

-Chimpanzees mate throughout the year, although the number of females in oestrus varies seasonally in a group.
-Female chimpanzees are more likely to come into oestrus when food is readily available.
-Oestrous females exhibit sexual swellings.
-Chimpanzees are promiscuous: during oestrus, females mate with several males in their community, while males have large testicles for sperm competition.
+Chimpanzees will mate at any time of the year, although the number of sexually receptive females increases during the dry season as opposed to the wet season.
+Females exhibit sexual swelling when receptive.
+Chimpanzees are promiscuous; females mate with several males in their community.
 Other forms of mating also exist.
-A community's dominant males sometimes restrict reproductive access to females.
+A community's dominant males sometimes defend reproductive access to females.
 A male and female can form a consortship and mate outside their community.
-In addition, females sometimes leave their community and mate with males from neighboring communities.
-These alternative mating strategies give females more mating opportunities without losing the support of the males in their community.
+In addition, females sometimes copulate with males from other communities.
+This gives females more mating opportunities while maintaining the support of the males in their community.

+The gestation period is eight months.
+Mothers provide young with food, warmth, and protection, and teach them certain skills.
+In addition, a chimpanzee can benefit from its mother's status.
+Male chimpanzees continue to associate with the females they impregnated and interact with and support their offspring.
+Orphaned chimpanzees are occasionally adopted by adult males who can act as effective surrogates and tend to their needs.
 Infanticide has been recorded in chimpanzee communities in some areas, and the victims are often consumed.
 Male chimpanzees practice infanticide on unrelated young to shorten the interbirth intervals in the females.
-Females sometimes practice infanticide.
-This may be related to the dominance hierarchy in females or may simply be pathological.
+Females sometimes practice infanticide, but this appears to be uncommon.